You can customize invoices in several ways, including:

 During that delay, the invoice is a

 draft and is editable.
-It’s possible to create invoice items on that invoice.
-Be certain to provide the invoice parameter when creating these invoice items, otherwise they will be added as pending items and swept up into the next subscription period.
+You can create invoice items on that invoice.
+Make sure to provide the invoice parameter when you create these invoice items.
+Otherwise, they’re added as pending items and are included in the next subscription period.

 These invoice items behave slightly differently than invoice items automatically generated by Stripe:

-- Pending invoice items are always charged when the billing period ends for any subscription that is canceled.
-Canceling a customer’s subscription means only that the customer isn’t billed again if no invoice items exist.
+Pending invoice items are always charged when the billing period ends for any canceled subscription.
+Canceling a customer’s subscription prevents them from being billed again if no invoice items exist.

-- Pending invoice items are not prorated when a customer’s subscription is changed.
+Pending invoice items aren’t prorated when a customer’s subscription changes.

-If there are pending invoice items that remain even after a subscription is canceled, Stripe will generate an invoice and will attempt to bill the customer for these items at the end of the next billing period.
-These invoice items are (similarly) not prorated when a subscription is changed.
+If pending invoice items remain after a subscription cancels, Stripe generates an invoice and attempts to bill the customer for them at the end of the next billing period.
+These invoice items are (similarly) not prorated when a subscription changes.